-Nothing accompanies turkey, cranberry sauce and stuffing quite like creamy, savory gravy.
+Nothing accompanies turkey, cranberry sauce and stuffing quite like savory, creamy gravy—it’s as eagerly anticipated as the bird itself!
 Gravy is especially delicious when made from the turkey pan drippings left behind after roasting your bird, which are thickened with a roux (a mixture of butter and flour) and enhanced with turkey or chicken stock.
 You can also flavor the gravy with sherry, Madeira or other wine.
+Learn how to make lump-free gravy with our step-by-step tutorial below.

 |Degrease the pan juices